Zoom Video Communications (NASDAQ:ZM) Issues Q3 2022 Earnings Guidance

+Zoom Video Communications (NASDAQ:ZM) last announced its quarterly earnings results on Sunday, August 29th.
+The company reported $1.36 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.16 by $0.20.
+Zoom Video Communications had a return on equity of 29.83% and a net margin of 27.58%.
+The business had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $990.27 million.
+During the same quarter last year, the firm posted $0.92 EPS.
+The company’s quarterly revenue was up 54.0% on a year-over-year basis.
+As a group, research analysts anticipate that Zoom Video Communications will post 3.3 EPS for the current fiscal year.

-In other Zoom Video Communications news, COO Aparna Bawa sold 2,593 shares of the company’s stock in a transaction dated Monday, July 12th.
-The shares were sold at an average price of $381.25, for a total value of $988,581.25.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Eric S. Yuan sold 80,529 shares of the stock in a transaction on Thursday, June 17th.
-The stock was sold at an average price of $369.50, for a total value of $29,755,465.50.
-Following the completion of the transaction, the chief executive officer now directly owns 4,080 shares of the company’s stock, valued at approximately $1,507,560.
+In other Zoom Video Communications news, CRO Ryan Azus sold 2,236 shares of the firm’s stock in a transaction that occurred on Wednesday, September 15th.
+The shares were sold at an average price of $279.93, for a total value of $625,923.48.
+Following the sale, the executive now owns 38,069 shares in the company, valued at $10,656,655.17.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, COO Aparna Bawa sold 2,593 shares of the business’s stock in a transaction on Friday, September 3rd.
+The stock was sold at an average price of $300.01, for a total value of $777,925.93.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 280,540 shares of company stock worth $103,423,668 over the last quarter.
-Insiders own 12.27% of the company’s stock.
+Insiders have sold a total of 202,167 shares of company stock valued at $74,264,126 in the last three months.
+12.27% of the stock is owned by insiders.

-A hedge fund recently raised its stake in Zoom Video Communications stock.
-Morgan Stanley boosted its holdings in shares of Zoom Video Communications, Inc. (NASDAQ:ZM) by 6.4% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 12,384,701 shares of the company’s stock after purchasing an additional 742,240 shares during the period.
-Zoom Video Communications makes up approximately 0.6% of Morgan Stanley’s holdings, making the stock its 19th biggest position.
-Morgan Stanley owned about 4.20% of Zoom Video Communications worth $4,793,252,000 as of its most recent SEC filing.
-46.87% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in Zoom Video Communications stock.
+Morgan Stanley grew its position in shares of Zoom Video Communications, Inc. (NASDAQ:ZM) by 6.4% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 12,384,701 shares of the company’s stock after purchasing an additional 742,240 shares during the quarter.
+Zoom Video Communications comprises approximately 0.6% of Morgan Stanley’s investment portfolio, making the stock its 19th largest position.
+Morgan Stanley owned approximately 4.20% of Zoom Video Communications worth $4,793,252,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 46.87% of the company’s stock.

 Zoom Video Communications Company Profile